 Many private sector tenders are issued as part of the supply chain for larger projects.
 Opportunities for projects like HS2 will be advertised by large private sector companies that require additional or specialist support.

+So how does the supply chain and private procurement work?
 Often, as with HS2, the overall project is in the public sector.
 A private sector company or companies win the initial large public sector contract, but cannot themselves provide every aspect of the goods, works and services required.
 The private sector company therefore seeks subcontractors, and in so doing becomes a buyer for a private sector tendering opportunity.
 Sometimes the subcontractors then need further to subcontract for aspects of the contracts they have won and so on – a supply chain is formed.

 At each stage, a private sector company becomes a buyer and becomes involved in private sector tendering to find suitable suppliers.